tampueduard/study003-the-hidden-harmony/README.md

 ### The method
 The method is designed to create a one-to-one relation between colours and sound frequencies: luminance to octave and hue value to the 12 notes.
 It is useful to go through the HSL representation of the color before reaching the sound frequency domain.
 Note that the reverse is also possible.

 <img src="img/003_idea_and_process.png" width="800" height="800">

+##### Inside the process
+Starting by considering the extension of the two sensorial events, we can create a relation between them.
+If we calculate the intensity of the Input colour, than is possible to transpose this value inside the octave domain.
+For these steps, it will be needed to use the HSL colour representation, because it will make the process more easier and less expensive in terms of code.